 Dear Community Members,

-Thank you for your continued support, flexibility, and patience.
-We will get through this together.
+Thank you for your continued diligence, flexibility and support.

 John D. Keenan